-Not far from the railway station of Ravenna, in a little piazza paved with sampietrini, stands the ARIAN BAPTISTERY, one of the eight monuments composing the Unesco site in Ravenna.
+Not far from the railway station of Ravenna, in a little piazza paved with sampietrini, stands the ARIAN BAPTISTERY, UNESCO World Heritage Monument since 1996.

 A bit of history

 It was presumably built by king Theodoric at the end of the 5th century AD, when Arianism was the court’s official religion.
 Originally, it had to serve as a complementary building of the nearby Arian Cathedral.

 Halfway through the 6th century AD, the baptistery was consecrated to the Orthodox worship at the behest of Justinian and became an oratory dedicated to the Virgin Mary.